 Professor Genovese's research focuses on complex and high-dimensional statistical problems in the sciences, including neuroscience, evolutionary biology, and cosmology.
 He enjoys getting “in the trenches” of scientific applications.
 He also works on theoretical questions related to inference for functions and other infinite-dimensional objects, with a recent emphasis on finding low-dimensional structures in data, and he has a strong interest in computational methods and theory.
 When he's not working at his computer or in meetings, he's been known to escape into the wilderness.

 The doctor is in!
 Professor Seltman worked for fifteen years as a clinical pathologist before becoming a statistician.
 His research focuses on the modeling and analysis of psychiatric, medical, and genetic data and on building methods to combine results across different studies.
 He is an outstanding instructor and advisor who always goes the extra mile for his students.
 Besides running the MSP Program, Professor Seltman is the faculty advisor for the core Statistics major.

 The go-to person for your questions!
-As Program Administrator, Chris is the point of contact for advising questions.
+As Program Administrator, Christopher Peter is the point of contact for advising questions.
 He knows the system inside and out, and he can help you find answers, solve your problems, and connect you with an appropriate university resource.

 Professor Greenhouse's research focuses on statistical problems in psychiatry and epidemiology, clinical trials and meta-analysis, and the design and analysis observational studies.
 He is an award-winning instructor and tireless advisor, and he created our trend-setting introductory statistics sequence.
 In addition, Professor Greenhouse also supervises the additional Statistics majors in the Undergraduate Program.